GianpaoloPascasi/pack-challange/README.md

 [http://PackWebLoadBala-fxdtratk-61030586.eu-central-1.elb.amazonaws.com](http://PackWebLoadBala-fxdtratk-61030586.eu-central-1.elb.amazonaws.com)

 # Running
-Make sure to create a .env and a .env.test.docker file with the following structure:
+Make sure to create a .env, a .env.test.local and a .env.test.docker file with the following structure:
 ```
-DATABASE_HOST=postgres -> this is the default docker host, feel free to adjust
+DATABASE_HOST=postgres -> this is the default docker host, use this in .env and .env.test.docker use localhost instead to launch tests without Docker
 DATABASE_PORT=5432
 DATABASE_USER=user
 DATABASE_PASSWORD=password